-X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the Fiscal Year Ended August 25, 2007 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934
+X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the Fiscal Year Ended August 30, 2008 Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Commiss file number 0-8504 UNIFIRST C ORPORATION (Exact name of reg ant as specified in its charter) Massachusetts 04-2103460 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) Wilmingto nspin Road Jassachusetts 01887 executive offices)(Zip Code) Registrant's telephone num including area code: (978) 658-8888 Securities registered p uant to Section 12(b) of the Act: Title of Class Name of each exchange on which registered Common Stock, \$0.10 par value per share New York Stock Exchange Securities registered p nant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well- wn seasoned issuer, as defined in Rule 405 of the Securities Act.
-Ye No 🗵 Indicate by check mark if the registrant is not require file reports pursuant to Section 13 or Section 15(d) of the Act.
-Ye No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 registrant was required to file such reports), and (2) 5(d) of the Securities Exchange Act of 1934 during the preceding 12 m been subject to such filing requirements for the past 90 days. nonths (or for such shorter period that the Ye ] No 🗆 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.4 definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or an e best of registrant's knowledge, in Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-acc (Check one): ated filer.
-See definition of "accelerated filer" and "large accelerated file r" in Rule 12b-2 of the Exchange Act Large accelerated filer Acc rated filer 🗵 Non-accelerated filer 🗖 Indicate by check mark whether the registrant is a ll company (as defined in Rule 12b-2 of the Exchange Act).
-Ye No 🗵 The number of outstanding shares of the Registrant's Common Stock and Class B Common Stock at I the Registrant held by non-affiliates as of February 24, 2007 (the last business day of the Registrant's modate, and was approximately \$618,481,522.
-Documents rporated By Reference
+Ш Transition Report Fursuant to Section 15 of 15(u) of the Securities Exchange Ac LUI 1754 Commissio n file number 0-8504 UNIFIRST C ORPORATION trant as Specified in Its Charter) Massachusetts 04-2103460 (State or Other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.) Wilmington Massachusetts 01887 Executive Offices)(Zip Code) Securities registered pu suant to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered Common Stock, \$0.10 par value per share New York Stock Exchange Securities registered pur suant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-ke nown seasoned issuer, as defined in Rule 405 of the Securities Act.
+Y es No□ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Y es No □ Indicate by check n r 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the is been subject to such filing requirements for the past 90 days.
+Ye I No • ark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.40 aformation statements incorporated by reference in Part III of this Form 10-K or any 5 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in amendment to this Form 10-K. ndicate by check ma Check one): rk whether the registrant is a large accelerated filer, an accelerated filer, or a non-accel erated filer.
+See definition of "accelerated filer" and "large accelerated filer" in Rule 12b-2 of the Exchange Act Large accelerated filer Accelerated filer [ Smaller Reporting Company Non-accelerated filer Indicate by check mark whether the registrant is a st tell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No □ he Registrant held b evember 7, 2008 were 14,391,629 and 4,935,369, respectively.
+The aggregate market value of the voting stock of recently completed second fiscal quarter), computed by reference to the closing sale price of such shares on such Documents In- corporated By Reference

-The Registrant intends to file a Definitive Proxy Statement pursuant to Regulation 14A promulgated under the Securities Exchange Act of 1934, as amended, for its 2008 Annual Meeting of Shareholders within 120 days of the end of the fiscal year ended August 25, 2007.
-Portions of such Proxy Statement are incorporated by reference in Part III of this report.
+The Registrant intends to file a Definitive Proxy Statement pursuant to Regulation 14A promulgated under the Securities Exchange Act of 1934, as amended, for its 2009 Annual Meeting of Shareholders within 120 days of the end of the fiscal year ended August 30, 2008.
+Portions of such Proxy Statement are incorporated by reference in Part III of this Annual Report on Form 10-K.